Testing infrastructure

 ...

 However this can lead to giant Test classes.
-If you find that all the tests in a package or module are sharing the same set up, you can write a setup method for the entire package or module.
-More information on that can be found here.
+If you find that all the tests in a package or module are sharing the same set up, you can use a ‘module’ or ‘package’ scoped fixture.

 Test tear down

-The SimpleTestCase runs tests without a database.
+SimpleTestCase and function tests that do not use the db or transactional_db fixture run tests without a database and are often MUCH faster than database tests.
 Many times this can be achieved through the use of the mock library.
-A good rule of thumb is to have 80% of your tests be unit tests that utilize SimpleTestCase, and then 20% of your tests be integration tests that utilize the database and TestCase.
+A good rule of thumb is to have 80% of your tests be unit tests that do not touch the database, and 20% of your tests be integration tests that use the database.

 CommCare HQ also has some custom in mocking tools.